anujkkheria/draganddropworkflow/README.md

 selecting a flow will move you to workflow creation section which on saving will save the flow with the flowId as Key

-#Work Flow Section:
+# Work Flow Section:

 The workflow section consits of side bar which contains all the nodetypes which can be dragged over to add nodes in the workflow

-Node Types:
+# Node Types:

 1.Data -> they have the data set as their label and can be dragged into the workflow to use their data<br/> 2.
 Operational node -> they have a sub category which choses the function they have on the run button

-Use of COntext
+# Use of Context

 Flow context: controls the creation deletion and controls changes and retrival of flow instance on the node

-User context: user Login and Data storage in local storage and retrival
+User context: user Login and Data storage in local storage and retrival.

+# Tasks to complete

+1. Structure the Data Node
+2. Build the operations Node
+3. Enable connections onEdges
+4. logic for Data passage between Nodes
+5. output Section Table with Pagination
+6. user Context
+7. Login UI
+8. Workflow Selection UI